 - Salt to taste

-- Whisk butter and sugar in a large bowl with an electric beater or stand mixer on high speed till fluffy (about 5-7 minutes).
+- Whisk butter and sugar in a large bowl with an electric beater or stand mixer on high speed until fluffy (about 5-7 minutes).

-- Add beaten egg and briefly whisk till well-mixed.
+- Add beaten egg and briefly whisk until well-mixed.

-- Pour in dry ingredients and mix well with hand to form dough.
+- Pour in dry ingredients (cumin seeds, flour, baking powder and salt), and mix well with hand to form dough.

 - Rest in fridge for 40 minutes.